bagrinsergiu/BitBlox-KB/publishing/third-party-domains/godaddy/index.rst

 		|bitblox-subdomain-dns-settings|

-14. After changing the records in your domain provider, return to BitBlox **DNS  Settings** and click **Refresh** button.
+14. After changing the records in your domain provider, return to BitBlox **Domain DNS Settings** and click **Refresh** button.
 If your records are entered correctly, the **Current Data** will be in green color

     .. class:: screenshot